Posts

 Image

 Apart from the picture of Sharron Davies, there are two songs that inspired me to make this mix.
 One of them is a recent track from Duck Sauce.
 The repetition of the female vocals reminded me of Stars On 45 (I believe they both sampled 'Gotta Go Home' by Boney M).
 The other one is from Dutch singer Dee Dee.
 I heard ‘I put a spell on you’ on a recent episode of Tim Sweeney’s ‘Beats in space’.
 In the accompanying video she looks a little bit like a sex doll, but I love the song!
 I like the closing track from soul veterans the Drifters, but isn’t it strange to hear guys who were in their thirties at the time sing about schoolgirls?
 Different times, I guess, when no one had heard of R. Kelly yet...
 One of my personal favourites is ‘Night time’ from Maggie MacNeal.
 I bought the 7” which was produced by Michael Lloyd (known for his work for the Osmonds, Lou Rawls and Solomon Burke) way back in 1979.
-Maggie MacNeal was one half of the successful Dutch duo Mouth & MacNeal.
-Their
+Maggie MacNeal was one half of successful Dutch duo Mouth & MacNeal.
+Their bigg

 Just Relax With Some Soul And Jazz